amunategui/amunategui.github.io/_posts/2015-02-21-feature-hashing.md

 outcomeName <- 'readmitted'
 ```

-We're going to run to prepare the data two ways - a common approach using dummy variables for our factors, and another using <b>feature hashing</b>
+Now, let's prepare the data two ways: a common approach using dummy variables for our factors, and another using <b>feature hashing</b>
 <BR><BR>

 **Using Dummy Variables**

 Here we use caret's ``dummyVars`` function to make our dummy column (see my <a href='http://amunategui.github.io/dummyVar-Walkthrough/' target='_blank'>walkthrough</a> for more details on this great function).
 Be <b>warned</b>, you will need at least 2 gigabytes of free live memory on your system for this to work!